ROCm/rocm-install-on-linux/docs/install/3rd-party/stanford-megatron-lm-install.rst

 .. _build-stanford-megatron-lm-rocm-docker-image:

-Build your own docker image
+Build your own Docker image
 --------------------------------------------------------------------------------------

 1. Download a base Docker image with the correct ROCm and PyTorch version